 Golden Leaves helped me with all the arrangements, talking me through every step.
 Very helpful at a very stressful time

-Contact the deceased’s GP.
-They will visit and confirm that the patient has passed away and issue a Medical Certificate of Cause of Death.
-If the individual has a funeral plan, call the plan provider on the emergency number provided who will inform the Funeral director shown on the plan to make arrangements for the removal of the deceased to a Chapel of Rest.
+If the individual has a funeral plan, then you can call the emergency number provided.
+They will inform the funeral director shown on the plan to make arrangements for the removal of the deceased to a chapel of rest.

 When someone dies in hospital